Welcome to BibleABC.net

 Acts 2:41-42, 47 (approximately A.D.
 30) says:

-This was the beginning of the Lord's church that He promised that He would build.
+This was the beginning of the Lord's church that He promised to build.

 Can we be "just Christians" and part of Jesus' church today?